CLASSIC HUMOR FROM THE ZEN - CHAN - SON BUDDHIST TRADITION

 Yangshan roared with laughter.

-Nine centuries later, in commenting on the first line of this case, Hakuin Zenji said of Huiji’s intitial question of Huiran: “It is like a policeman interrogating some suspicious fellow he has found loitering in the dark.”
+Nine centuries later, in commenting on the first line of this gong'an (J: koan) case from the Blue Cliff Record, Hakuin Zenji said of Huiji’s initial question of Huiran: “It is like a policeman interrogating some suspicious fellow he has found loitering in the dark.”
 Hakuin observes of the next two lines: “this is no place for lame horses and blind asses,” before commenting on the penultimate line: “Their singing together and handclapping, their drumming and dancing—it is as if the spring blossoms had their reds and purples competing against one another in the new warmth.”

 POEMS FROM HERMIT SHIWU